MireilleWalton/credit-risk-classification/README.md

 - Unsupervised learning - requiring no initial processisng of the original data - vs supervised learning where some initial processing / cleaning of the data may be required to get it into a state where is it is ready to be used.
 This may include re-labelling of columns, removing null values etc;

-- Space and time considerations - the processing time for the various machine learning algorythms varies and may impact on performance and lead to a delay in output of results;
+- Space and time considerations - the processing time for the various machine learning algorythyms varies and may impact on performance and lead to a delay in output of results;

 - The output - this is the form of the desired results.
 Examples provided by R Haung inlcude categorised data or predicting future data points.

 Linear Regression models are useful for classification and prediction where the data source is well structured or has already been distinctly labelled - ie supervised machine learning (AWS, date unknown).

 For unsupervised machine learning where pre-defined categories and labels are not referenced, the K-means clustering algorhythm can be used to group and cluster data by measuring the distance between each point (LEDU, 2018).

-Other models to consider includes
+Other models to consider include:
 - decision trees which show how data has been split when applying the classification process
 - deep learning for unstructured and large scale data sets
 - linear support vector which can be used for test classification.